The printer won’t print!

 Wouldn’t it seem that C is the more elegant approach?
 Isn’t this approach likely to minimize the stress on Sally, on the IT staff, and enable delivering results to the VP faster?

 As COVID-19 hit hard in early 2020, organizations had to adapt—and adapt quickly—from central office work to remote work.
 It’s one thing for folks responsible for company assets to walk around the office and see who has what equipment.
-It's quite another to keep track of company assets, like laptops, tablets, printers, scanners, routers and other gear, when they’ve been transported to people’s homes.
-Many experts believe that the work-from-home adjustment will become the new normal for a significant portion of the workforce.
+It’s quite another to keep track of company assets, like laptops, tablets, printers, scanners, routers and other gear, when they’ve been transported to people’s homes.
+Many experts believe that the work-from-home adjustment, or at a minimum a hybrid model, will become the new normal for a significant portion of the workforce.
 As company assets become more distributed, the need for effective asset tracking and management systems grows in importance.

 Even when individual workers use some or all of their own equipment, tracking what they are using becomes important for supporting them.
 It’s no longer just about what the company owns, it’s also about what company employees use to get their job done.

 A good asset tracking and management system and maintenance management software like eSSETS can help smooth the adjustment to the new working world order.
 There are benefits to the knowledge worker trying to deliver work product, to the IT technical support staff trying to facilitate the use of technology, to the office manager and controller needing to track company assets, and to facility and maintenance managers trying to ensure uptime, promote safety and reduce risks.
 Knowledge is power, and knowing who, what, when, where and how much are more important than ever.

 - What is it?
 A notebook, printer/scanner, server, rack, router, vehicle, circuit analyzer, network analyzer, crane, pallet jack—and any number of other assets used for work.

 - When did the employee take possession of it?

 - Where is it now?
 Is it at the employees home?
 A branch office?